copsTvFan/cops-episode-guide/guide.md

 Aired 1992-01-25.

-**Memphis, TN 3** (10:58 PM Armed Robbery Call) Officer Jeff Clark drives to the scene of a crime, unknown who is responsible, shots fired, victim is D.O.A.
+**Memphis, TN 3**

+- (10:58 PM Armed Robbery Call) Officer Jeff Clark drives to the scene of a crime, unknown who is responsible, shots fired, victim is D.O.A.
 A 60 year old white man was who was a volunteer probation officer got robbed and shot five times and is dead.
-A black man in a black jacket was seen fleeing the scene and is apprehended down the street. robbery investigation yields murder victim; disturbance call.
+A black man in a black jacket was seen fleeing the scene and is apprehended down the street. robbery investigation yields murder victim
+- (7:21 PM Roll Call) (10:54 PM Disturbance Call)
+- (7:37 AM) / (7:37 AM Traffic Stop) Deputy Mark Kellerhall, Sgt.
+David
+  Ducrest, Captain Richard Swain

 ## CP-425

 Aired 1992-02-15.

-**Memphis, TN 4** (12:52 AM Street Patrol) Officer Gene Hulley has been there 3 years.
+**Memphis, TN 4**

+- (12:52 AM Street Patrol) Officer Gene Hulley has been there 3 years.
 It's all he ever wanted to do, all he could think about doing in high school, can't imagine doing anything else.
 He's got a seat on the front row of life and is enjoying it.
-His family thinks he's crazy for doing it, knows he could get shot, but most families are like that. officer's wife barricades herself in bathroom against intruder.
+His family thinks he's crazy for doing it, knows he could get shot, but most families are like that.
+Officer C. D. Hawkins.
+- Officer Marty Kula (10:13 PM) Officer Sam Posey, Officer Tim Simms, Officer
+  J. D. Downs, Commander james Campbell.
+Dead deer.
+- Deputy Gary Rogers (11:12 PM Disturbance Call)

+Potentially a censored segment: officer's wife barricades herself in bathroom against intruder.

 ## CP-426

 Aired 1992-05-30.

-**Memphis, TN 5** (9:11 PM Shooting Call) Officer Gene Hulley says they need clothes for the dirty patients who come in to the hospital and to donate any sex or size.
+**Memphis, TN 5**

+- (9:11 PM Shooting Call) Officer Gene Hulley says they need clothes for the dirty patients who come in to the hospital and to donate any sex or size.
 His partner is C.D.
 Hawkins.
 A black drug dealer goes to a house to collect money a woman owes him and when she doesn't haven't he shoots her in the ass.
 They go looking for him and find he has shot another woman.
-Her sister is in the yard screaming she saw him shoot her sister. domestic disturbance;
+Her sister is in the yard screaming she saw him shoot her sister.
+- domestic disturbance
-child endangerment.
+- child endangerment

 ## CP-427

 Aired 1992-02-01.

-**Memphis, TN 6** (5:13 PM Shooting Call) Officer Matt Pugh responds to a call on the 600 block and arrives to find a black woman who took a shotgun blast to the chest and blows her finger off.
+**Memphis, TN 6**

+- (5:13 PM Shooting Call) Officer Matt Pugh responds to a call on the 600 block and arrives to find a black woman who took a shotgun blast to the chest and blows her finger off.
 She says Danny, her ex, did it and he fled with the sawed off after they had a fight on the porch over the gun and it went off.
 A neighbor says the woman owns the gun.
 Cops go back in and ask her two kids where the guns are.
 The boy pulls a rifle out of the closet and the shotgun from under the mattress where his mom hid it.
-Shelby County (1:08 PM) Backup comes to a traffic stop and Guadalupe the driver is wearing a Zappa shirt, is all nervous, and won't consent to have his car searched.
+- Shelby County (1:08 PM) Backup comes to a traffic stop and Guadalupe the driver is wearing a Zappa shirt, is all nervous, and won't consent to have his car searched.
 K9 is brought in and a suitcase full of pot is found in the trunk.
 They take them back to interdiction HQ and weigh the dope and take their money.
 Guadalupe loses his car, $1350 and the drugs.
-Detective Steve Culley says it's nice to be thanked.
+- Detective Steve Culley says it's nice to be thanked.
 (9:31 PM Domestic Disturbance Call) The caller says a father is beating his son in the front yard of his house.
 They talk to the witness outside and find his 16 year-old son Time wanted to bring a shirt to his friends house and his dad stopped him.
 The son pushed him off and his dad pushed and slapped him because he is a pacifist, but he isn't scared to stay there.
 They take the father outside and says he disciplined his son like what was done to him.
 They arrest him because he hit him Tim in the face and was drinking.

 ## CP-428